yzdxs/learn-anything/readme.md

 # Ask 💬

 If you have some specific questions about this project or about myself, my interests and my personal workflow.
-I would love to hear them and you can ask them [here](https://github.com/nikitavoloboev/ama/issues/new).
+I would love to hear them and you can ask them either in the [slack group](https://knowledge-map.slack.com/shared_invite/MTgxNTYzMjIzNjM5LTE0OTQzMzA4MDAtYzY1YWY0ZDc0NQ) or [in my github ama](https://github.com/nikitavoloboev/ama/issues/new).
 You can also view [past questions](https://github.com/nikitavoloboev/ama/issues?q=is%3Aissue+is%3Aclosed) that I have answered.

 # Thank you 💙